rohini21m/Sales_Advance_analytics-/README.md

 		- average monthly spend

 Who can BENEFIT FROM THIS REPORT ?
-Business team can view this sales report and can make decision on which product to discontinue and what changes they can be made to product such as change in their selling cost, adding more products in certain categories.
+Product teams can view this sales report and can make decision on which product to discontinue and what changes they can be made to product such as change in their selling cost, adding more products in certain categories.
+Adding more products in a highest selling category to boost sales and revenue.

 INSIGHTS DETAILS :
 1) We found 14,631 customers as 'VIP' who like to spend more.than $5000 in a month , 2198 'Regular Customers' that prefer to spend less than $5000 in a month and 1655 'new Customers' that spends less than $1000in a month.